 - Scientists don’t fully understand how sour taste buds work.
 We’ll gladly volunteer to be the guinea pigs for those experiments…

-- Did you know that sour candy can be used to treat blocked salivary glands?
+- Did you know that most sour candy can be used to treat blocked salivary glands?
 That’s a prescription you can actually get from your doctor.

 - The inventor of the super-sour Warhead traces his influence back to a Japanese lemon candy that was so sour, some people would immediately spit it out and throw it away.